 Though it may sound counterintuitive to add moisture to skin that is already oily and acne-prone, oily skin doesn’t mean your skin is hydrated.
 In fact, you can have a complexion that’s both oily and dry, and dry skin can actually make acne and breakouts much worse.
 "There is some belief out there that if you have oily skin, you don’t need to or even shouldn’t moisturize.
 This is NOT true - ALL skin types need moisturizer.
 However, if you have oily skin, you should be more selective about what moisturizer you’re using,” says Dr. Lee.

-If you have oily skin, avoid occlusive products like Vaseline and opt for lightweight, oil-free moisturizers that will let your skin breather - like SLMD’s Facial Moisturizer or Daily Moisturizer with SPF 15.
+If you have oily skin, avoid occlusive products like Vaseline and opt for lightweight, oil-free moisturizers that will let your skin breather - like SLMD’s Facial Moisturizer or Dual Defender SPF 30.
 Also make sure you’re utilizing water-rich topical products to hydrate your complexion on top of your usual moisturizer.
 SLMD's Hyaluronic Acid Serum is a great combination hydrator, made with Hyaluronic Acid and Squalane, two ideal ingredients to treat parched skin that also feels oily.

 Skin Myth: Glycolic Acid just exfoliates the surface of skin.